 a spray bottle

 In a spray container, combine all of the contents, seal firmly, and shake vigorously.
-Because we’re combining oils and water, you must shake it before each use to ensure that the components are well mixed.
+Because I am combining oils and water, you need to shake it before each use to ensure that the components are well mixed.

 You can use any essential oil you like; the purpose of this is simply to give a lovely smell.
 Citrus, such as lemon, grapefruit, or orange, is preferred since it “softens” the strong vinegar scent.